Kaiya Jota: International career

-Jota was born in the United States to a Filipino father and an English mother, making her eligible to play for England, Philippines or the United States at international level.
+Born in the United States to a Filipino father and an English mother, Jota is eligible to play for England, Philippines, or the United States at international level.

-Philippines
+Philippines youth team

 Jota played for Philippines in two fixtures in the U20 Asian Cup qualifiers in March 2023, losing 6–0 to China and getting sent off against Laos.

+Philippines senior team

 Jota was first invited to train for the Philippines during their September 2022 training camp in California.
 Due to her inability to obtain her Philippine passport in time for the friendly match against New Zealand, she was unable to make the matchday list.

 In October 2022, Jota received her first official call-up for the Philippines in their training camp and friendlies against Costa Rica.
 A couple of months later, Jota was once again called up for the Philippines for their friendlies against Papua New Guinea.
 She made her debut for the Philippines in a 9–0 win against Papua New Guinea, coming in as a substitute, replacing Olivia McDaniel in the second half.

 Jota was included in the team's lineup for the 2023 FIFA Women's World Cup.
 She did not feature in any games but trained with the team in New Zealand.

-England
+England youth teams

 On October 16, 2024, Jota was called up to the England under-19 team for Algarve Cup matches against Netherlands and Norway.
+She was subsequently called up to the under-20 squad in November 2025 and February 2026, for international matches and training camps in Spain.
+In August 2026, Jota was called up to represent England at the 2026 U-20 World Cup.

 Personal life

 Jota's sister, Asia, is also a soccer player who plays as a midfielder for Bethany Lutheran College in NCAA Division III.

-Jota also models.
+At Stanford, Jota is a major in broadcasting and communications.
+England under-20 teammate Eleanor Klinger also attends the college; the pair are in the same graduating class.